streamnative/pulsar-io-aws-eventbridge/docs/io-aws-eventbridge-sink.md

 sink instances will be scheduled to run on different worker nodes.
 Multiple sinks will consume messages together according to the configured subscription mode.

-Since EventBus doesn't need to guarantee sequentiality, so the connectors support the `shared` subscription model.
+Since EventBus doesn't need to guarantee sequentiality, the connectors support the `shared` subscription model.

 To increase the write throughput, you can configure the following: